-TFN has been leading guided nature walks for nearly a century: we established the first urban nature trail in all of Canada, located in Sunnybrook Park!
-Members continue to benefit from this tradition.
-During the pandemic we have offered on average 6-9 walks per month, led by knowledgeable volunteers who enjoy sharing their passion for nature.
+TFN has been leading guided nature walks for nearly a century.
+We established the first urban nature trail in all of Canada, located in Sunnybrook Park!
+Walks are led by knowledgeable volunteers who enjoy sharing their passion for nature.
 Walks happen year-round, all days of the week, in all areas of the city, and cater to a wide range of comfort and fitness levels.

-From September to May, TFN members are invited to monthly talks & lectures by noted experts, exploring everything from nature in the city to global environmental issues.
+From September to May, TFN members are invited to monthly talks and lectures by noted experts, exploring everything from nature in the city to global environmental issues.
 Talks are held live in Emmanuel College or Northrop Frye Hall, only steps from the Museum TTC station, or virtually by Zoom—or sometimes both.
 Recordings are available for members who missed the lecture.